 In terms of the process, cold liquid enters the storage tank when the warmer liquid exits.
 This means that the bottom of the tank is filled with relatively colder liquid, which triggers the thermostat.
 The thermostat is basically a thermometer that controls the aqua temperature within the tank.
 When the temperature drops below a certain point, the thermostat activates and begins heating the liquid to the required temperature.
 This is an ongoing, 24/7 process, thereby ensuring that you have a good supply from your hot water cylinder.

 What size do you need?

-The size of your hot water cylinder is predicated on the needs of your household.
+The size of the new hot water cylinder for your home is predicated on the needs of your household.
 If your system is too large, then you’ll find yourself paying excessive utility bills for energy use you don’t need.
 On the other hand, if the system doesn’t provide enough for your household, you’ll begin having colder showers, which no one wants.
 The best way to gauge how much you need is not based off the capacity of the device (which is generally listed in litres) but to conceptualise it in terms of the number of rooms/outlets in your home.
 Indeed, consider how many bathrooms, taps and shower outlets you have.
 Generally, a single tank will suffice for a household of 1-3 people, however, a family of 4+ will need a much larger hot water cylinder.

 How to insulate your hot water cylinder

 Most modern devices come with an internal insulating system that ensures that the liquid remains heated.
 Usually, this insulation mechanism will be made from polyurethane foam, which generally does an adequate job.
 However, if your installed device is a much older model, you might need to do some of the insulating yourself.
 Indeed, you can easily purchase a “jacket” for your system, which is made from polythene.
 This will act as an additional form of insulation.